stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 ### Lists

-You define a list by enclosing a comma-separated series of elements in curly braces
+You define a list by enclosing a comma-separated series of elements in {curly braces}:

 ```foo = {"a", "b", "c"} ;```